 Andromeda, the Daughter of Cepheus (And)

-The constellation of Andromeda, the Daughter of Cepheus, is best viewed in the Fall season during the month of November for mid-northern latitudes.
+The constellation of Andromeda, the Daughter of Cepheus, is best viewed in Fall during the month of November.
 It's brightest star is Alpheratz at magnitude 2.10.
 The boundary of the Andromeda constellation contains 19 stars that host known exoplanets.

 - Daughter of Cepheus